Video shows police choking black man in tuxedo at Waffle House

-It ended with the 22-year-old black man in handcuffs and face down outside of a Waffle House.
-A now-widely-shared video of Wall being choked and manhandled by a police officer has triggered an official review and renewed national concerns from racial-justice groups about police use of force.
+It ended with the 22-year-old black man in handcuffs and face down outside a Waffle House.
+A now widely shared video of Wall being choked and manhandled by a white police officer has triggered an official review and renewed national concerns from racial-justice groups about police use of force.

-The altercation between Wall and a police officer early Saturday was captured on cellphone and viewed more than 1 million times on Facebook.
+The altercation between Wall and the police officer early Saturday was captured on cellphone video, which has been viewed more than 1 million times on Facebook.
 Wall was still dressed in his black-and-tan tuxedo vest when the incident occurred at a Waffle House in Warsaw, North Carolina.

 At one point, Wall cried out, "Get your hands off of me!" and "Get your supervisor out here!" as the officer grabbed him by his neck before slamming him to the pavement.

-Nearly a week later, the Warsaw Police Department said they are continuing to interview witnesses and gather additional video as part of a wider investigation.

 Wall was charged with disorderly conduct in public as well as resisting, obstructing and delaying a law enforcement officer, and released following the incident.
-He did not immediately return requests for comment.
+He did not respond to requests for comment.

-Onslow County District Attorney Ernie Lee said his office is also investigating the case, and asked the North Carolina State Bureau of Investigation for its help.

 Videos posted to social media show only a short snippet of what occurred before the arrest: Wall and others were shouting back and forth with a Waffle House worker behind a register.